aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/introduction/index.en.md

 You'll start by chatting with real AI models and see them running on EKS:
 - Deploy Open WebUI and have your first AI conversation
-- Explore vLLM serving Mistral 7b on AWS Neuron hardware
+- Explore vLLM serving Qwen 3 8b on AWS Neuron hardware
 - Connect to Claude 3.7 via AWS Bedrock and compare capabilities
 - Watch your models process requests in real-time with kubectl